FrancoSpeziali/express-almost-simple-server/README.md

 >
 > [Math.random() [de]](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Math/random)

-# Task 7 - Add middleware for a GET request to '/isNumber'
+# Task 6 - Add a GET request to '/isNumber'

 Using the snippet **GET request middleware with parameters**, write some middleware that will respond to the path `/isNumber`

+> Hint: Parameters can be added to a path with a `:` symbol, for example, to add the parameter `name` we would write `/:name/`

 This middleware should receive one parameter `value`